Marig

 445. Roswitha's Garment Shoppe

 Tailor shop with all manner of garments and sewn goods, as well as made-to-order garments.
-Roswitha earns a little extra money making costumes and doing make-up for the Sapphire Players, a small local theatre troupe that performs weekly at the Rusting Anchor and other venues.
+Roswitha earns a little extra money making costumes and doing make-up for Sir Maccus' Players, a small local theater troupe that frequently performs at the Hanging Anchor, Hap's Rest, and sometimes at the Musician's Mart.

 446. Hap’s Rest Inn